The State Of Play, Decade By Decade.

 1980’s

-My first camera (T80 Canon) was a birthday gift to myself with little inspiration other than an awareness of a father and grandfather with photographic interests, but they were only memories for me, so I will assume it was a personal choice.
+My first camera (T80 Canon-terrible, but a start) was an 18th birthday gift to myself with little inspiration other than an awareness of an absent father and passed grandfather with photographic interests, but they were only really memories for me, so I will assume it was a personal choice.

-Cameras at this point were a mix of metal-manual everything with shutter and aperture priority available in some form, or the very first “modern” cameras with curvy plastic grips, full auto, little screens and built in motors.
+Cameras at this point were a mix of all metal-manual everything rarely with shutter and aperture priority available in some form, or the very first “modern” cameras with curvy plastic grips, full or semi auto modes, little screens and built in motors.

-I went to enormous lengths to get medium format quality from 35mm using APX 25 and heavily diluted Rodinal (200:1- low agitation) with consistent if difficult to achieve success and even dabbled with mixing my own chemicals.
+I went to enormous lengths to get medium format quality from 35mm using APX 25 and heavily diluted Rodinal (200:1 with low agitation) and my favourite books were “The Darkroom Cookbook” and “Image Quality” with consistent if difficult to achieve success.

 I learned to develop black and white prints, spending some time in the dark room, but not that much as I hated it to be honest.
-My father in law helped me build two excellent darkrooms, but no matter how I tried, my darkroom work is mostly memories of cleaning dust of surfaces, bad smells chemicals and expensive, disappointing results.
+My father in law helped me build two excellent darkrooms, but no matter how I tried, my darkroom work is mostly memories of obsessive cleaning dust off surfaces, smelly chemicals and expensive, often disappointing results.

 Highlights were a trip to Prague in the post Communism 80’s with 100 rolls of film, which felt like living the actual life.

-My inspirations were contemporary black and white photographers like Salgado and Michael Kenna and National Geo colour shooters.
+My inspirations were contemporary black and white photographers like Salgado and Michael Kenna and National Geo colour shooters, Sam Abell in particular.

-Late in the decade, I started to look at auto focus more after the ludicrous T80, helped by Canons ascendency here with the EOS cameras, but I did not jump at this point as I felt AF was not there and nor was the system.
+Late in the decade, I started to look at auto focus more, even after the ludicrous T80, helped by Canons ascendency here with the new EOS mount cameras, but I did not jump at this point as I felt AF was not there and nor was the system as a whole (lots of plastic, not a fan).

 1990’s